Learn how to prepare for surgery and recovery at UC San Diego Health.

 - Getting out of bed the same day of your surgery.
 Just getting out of bed, sitting in a chair and walking around your room can help reduce your risk of complications.
 It may seem counterintuitive, but too much rest is not necessarily a good thing when you are recovering from surgery.
 Some common, yet serious complications, such as pneumonia, deep vein thrombosis and pressure ulcers, can develop when patients remain in hospital beds for external periods of time.

 - Have some sugarless gum or hard candy on hand for after your surgery.

 - Remember to take any prescribed pain medications.
 This will minimize your pain and help you to get moving.

-To help shorten the length of your stay and facilitate early mobility and recovery, we are launching
+To help shorten the length of your stay and facilitate early mobility and recovery, we launched

 Enhanced Recovery After Surgery (ERAS), a new surgery protocol that streamlines patient processes before, during and after surgeries.
 This program will eventually be rolled out throughout the UC San Diego Health system.